sh4man4ik/CommentsSpammer/README.md

 <video src="https://github.com/user-attachments/assets/8cd33a48-5d3f-4c42-8315-97553d158f10"></video>

-This script is for spamming comments specified by you.
+This is a script for spamming comments specified by you under videos on TikTok.
 One random comment under one video.

 # Quick Start